Frequently Asked Questions

 What languages are supported?

-Currently more than 10 different languages are supported (Bulgarian, Czech, English, Hungarian, Italian, French, Romanian, Russian, German, Chinese, Chinese (traditional), Spanish, Portuguese-Brazil, Dutch, Greek) languages are supported.
-To download the newest language files, please check the language support webpage.
+Currently more than 25 different languages are supported (Bulgarian, Czech, English, Hungarian, Italian, French, Romanian, Russian, German, Chinese, Chinese (traditional), Spanish, Portuguese-Brazil, Dutch, Greek, etc.) languages are supported.
+To download the newest language files, please check the language support page or use the latest possible version which contains the most recent language files.

 I'm a system administrator.
 Is it possible to detect hard disk status of a remote computer?